Origins of the Sumerians: Competing Theories Explained

 ancient land of sumer

-1. Anatolian Origin Theory: Were the Sumerians from Asia Minor?
+1. Anatolian Origin Theory: Did the Sumerians Come from Asia Minor?

-2. Asian Origin Theory: The relationship between the Sumerians and the Chinese
+2. Central Asian Origin Theory: Are the Sumerians Linked to Early China?

 Some researchers believe that the Sumerians came from the plateaus and highlands of Central Asia, and that they travelled south towards Iran until they settled in southern Iraq.
 Their evidence for this Iranian route is the similarity of Ubaid period pottery